theofanis/documentation/content/en/continuous_integration/setup_tests/dotnet.md

 For more information about how to add spans and tags for custom instrumentation, see the [.NET Custom Instrumentation documentation][8].

+## Information collected

+When CI Visibility is enabled, some of the following info will be collected from your project and sent to Datadog:

+* Test names and durations
+* Predefined environment variables set by CI providers
+* Git commit history including the hash, message, author info and files changed (without file contents).
+* Code coverage information including file names
+* Information from the CODEOWNERS file

 ## Further reading

 {{< partial name="whats-next/whats-next.html" >}}